The Math Department at Durango High School reviewed

 Year 4: Students select from Precalculus , AP Calculus AB, AP Calculus BC, AP Statistics, Personal Financial Literacy (1 semester), and College Algebra Readiness and Skills (1 semester).

 Accelerated math students may complete part of this curriculum during their middle school years.
 Based on their acceleration, they can access more than one advance placement level math course during their junior and senior years in high school.

 Pedagogically, these classes will use an investigative approach to solve authentic and interesting problems in which students explore the themes of mathematics and develop mathematical thinking, while implementing the direct teaching practices of the traditional approach to build the math skills and computations needed to increase procedural fluency.

-Student work for Mathematics I, II, & III are available online.
+Curricular materials for Mathematics I, II, and III are available online using the links below.

 Year 1: Mathematics I

 The DHS math department has a tradition of offering a “challenge up” option, which allows some students to move on from Math 2 directly to Pre-Calculus, skipping Math 3 .
 In the past, students were allowed to do this based on parent permission and teacher recommendation, as well as completing a packet to build algebra fluency.
 The revision of our “challenge up” policy is intended to set students up for success in their math pathway at Durango High School and beyond.

 We are now using a data-informed approach to identify “challenge up” students.
 We primarily use the PSAT math score due to the fact that it provides a consistent and normed measure.
 We select students who score well above the college ready benchmark that the College Board provides.
 The students in “challenge up” are in the 90th percentile nationally.
 We also consider Math 2 final exam scores and academic habits.